-The LCS will post reports listing all of the capital outlay projects that have been requested through the online request site on the legislative website at the start of the legislative session.
-Requested projects will be listed by agency and by county.
+The LCS will post reports listing sponsored capital outlay projects once legislators have selected their sponsored projects.
+Sponsored projects will be listed by agency and by county.
 In accordance with New Mexico law, a sponsor's capital funding requests are not disclosed until 30 days after the end of the legislative session.
 Once capital projects are "introduced" in the form of each legislator's COR, those CORs are made public on the website.
-CORs show all of a given legislator's sponsored capital projects.
+CORs show all of a given legislator's sponsored capital outlay projects.